 BEWARE!
 This can be the mistake if not done correctly.
 Things can turn into a messy scenario that leaves you angry and powerless as the final outcome could be far less than you deserved and you leave yourself open to a claim further down the track.

 Consent Orders are an easy part of the process if you have a family lawyer take care of the process for you.
 Also, the cost is minimal, so it is very worthwhile to have all your T’s crossed and your I’s dotted.

 Here are 10 things that you should know about Consent Orders:

 What Are Consent Orders?

-When you have decide to go your separate ways, you may reach an agreement for property a settlement and children issues with your spouse outside the court.
+When you have decided to go your separate ways, you may reach an agreement for property a settlement and children issues with your spouse outside the court.
 In that case, you can apply for Consent Orders instead of having to start court proceedings.

 Consent Orders save you time, money and can keep the parties amicable as you don’t have to initiate court proceedings to gain Consent Orders.

 There are only two ways to have a binding agreement for a property division.
 One is with Consent Orders and the other is with a Binding Financial Agreement.
 Consent Orders are preferred, as they are less complex, they reflect a just and equitable outcome for there is not a requirement for parties to seek independent legal advice.

 In regards to parenting agreements, the only way to have a legally binding agreement is through Court Ordered Orders of the Court or Consent Orders.

 Consent Orders Reflect a Just & Equitable Outcome